 The biggest, most spectacular and most famous celebration in the world, the Rio Carnival has become synonymous with the party spirit of both Rio and Brazil itself.
-For five days before Lent, Rio becomes a cacophonous riot of colour and music.
+The event usually takes place five days before Lent, however this year it has been postponed to late April.
+Rio is always guaranteed to become a cacophonous riot of colour and music.

 At the purpose built Sambadrome, over 100 Samba Schools fight to be crowned the best, but there are parties, parades and music in neighbourhoods all over the city.